getify/You-Dont-Know-JS/types & grammar/ch4.md

 But we're conducting this discussion of "explicit" vs "implicit" based on the likely opinions of an *average, reasonably informed, but not expert or JS specification devotee*.
 To whatever extent you do or do not find yourself fitting neatly in that bucket, you will need to adjust your perspective on our observations here accordingly.

-Just remember: it's often rare that we write our code and we're the only ones who ever read it.
+Just remember: it's often rare that we write our code and are the only ones who ever read it.
 Even if you're an expert on all the ins and outs of JS, consider how a less-experienced teammate of yours will *feel* when they read your code.
 Will it be "explicit" or "implicit" to them in the same way as it is for you?

+## Explicit Coercion